jdonnerstag/pyfwf_db/README.rst

 Returns a `ValuesList` instance which is in fact a extended `list` object with overwriten `__repr__` method just to look like a table on shell, so on every other aspect it is a list.
-May be a list of tuples, if more the one column is returned, or a simple list if only one field was specified
+May be a list of tuples, if more then one column is returned, or a simple list if only one field was specified

 .. code-block:: Python